Helping you navigate the regulations and logistics of the global trade world.

 Financial security may be posted in the following ways:

-- A cash bond
+- A cash deposit

-- A (continual) surety bond
+- A Customs bond

 Without RPP security, an importer will be required to pay in advance on the CARM Client Portal or pay a CBSA cashier at the time of clearance, in order for the goods to be released by CBSA.